nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **:information_source: Notes about editing `[t/BREED]`:**<br>

-* When editing `[t/BREED]`, the existing breed(s) of the pet will be removed.
+* When editing `[t/BREED]`, the existing breed of the pet will be removed.
+* You can only edit *one* breed.
 * Following from the previous e.g., if you key in `edit 1 t/German Sheppard`, Woofie's "Bulldog" breed will be replaced by "German Sheppard" instead.
 * You can also remove all the breeds associated to the pet by typing `t/` without specifying any breed after it.
 </div>

 Examples:
 * Continuing from the previous example, `edit 1 o/Pauline Tan t/German Sheppard` will change the owner's name and the tag of Woofie from 'Bulldog' to 'German Sheppard'.

 ### Mark a pet as present: `present`